lazyguyy/raetselnasen-solver/Readme.md

 # Running this Program
 This program is written in ``C++`` and should be compatible with ``cmake 3.28.1`` or greater and any compiler providing ``C++ 11`` features (locally I've been compiling it with ``g++ 13.1.0``).
 It takes the following command line options:
  * ``-f <puzzle_config>``: This is the most important argument and points to the configuration file the program should be using (more on the config file format in the next chapter).
-Please note that all paths specified in the config file are relative to the program's working directory, not the config file itself.
+Please note that all paths specified in the config file are relative to the config file itself.
  * ``-t <dictionary_name>``: Instead of solving the supplied puzzle, enters a test mode for the specified dictionary.
  * ``-q``: Instead of solving the supplied puzzle, enters a query test mode for the puzzle.